Declanny/declanny/README.md

 #### Web Development

-Designing and shipping production-ready web apps using React, Next.js, Laravel, and Tailwind for startups and scaleups.
+Designing and shipping production-ready web apps using React, Next.js, and Tailwind for startups and scaleups.

 ```
-React · Next.js · TypeScript · Tailwind · Laravel
+React · Next.js · TypeScript · Tailwind
 ```

 </td>